unixwzrd/oobabooga-macOS/README.md

 ## 28 Jul 2023 - More Testers (QA)

-I've had a fe more people contact me with issues and that's a good thing because it shows me theer is an interest in what I am trying to do here and that people are actually trying my procedures out and having decent success.
+I've had a fe more people contact me with issues and that's a good thing because it shows me there is an interest in what I am trying to do here and that people are actually trying my procedures out and having decent success.

 I want to start getting more features into the fork I created like Llama2 support.
 If I can do that, the next ting I will likely do is start looking at some of the performance enhancements I have thought of as well as trying to fix a couple of UI/UX annoyances and a scripted installation and...